Polymer/old-docs-site/articles/communication.md

 - _Element A_ updates its UI based on a selection in _Element B_.
 - A third sibling, _Element C_, fires an event that _A_ and _B_ to react to.

-In this article, I outline several ways to send information to other elements.
+In this article, I outline several techniques for sending information to other elements.
 It's worth pointing out that **_most_ of these techniques are not specific to {{site.project_title}}**.
 They're standard ways to make DOM elements interact with each other.
 The only difference is that now we're in complete control of HTML!
 We implement the